Save Our Nation from Contamination!

 A survey of over 1,300 people, conducted by Repak, has discovered an awareness gap between good recycling practice and the negative effects of contamination.
 Despite 90% of respondents recycling on a regular basis, over 53% of those surveyed were not entirely sure what can and cannot go into their recycling bin.
 65% of people were unware that just one contaminated item can contaminate an entire bin and 47% of people admitted to placing contaminated items into their recycling bin.

 In 2015, approximately 28,000 tonnes of paper and cardboard packaging, 13,000 tonnes of plastic and 29,000 tonnes of glass was sent to landfill because of contamination – that’s the equivalent of 550 Boeing 737 jets at maximum take-off capacity.
-That’s some statistic – particularly when you consider that 50% of respondents admitted that they don’t recycle due to lack of facilities available at their accommodation.
-The results of this survey highlights the effects that not recycling properly can have on our own environment.
+That’s some statistic – particularly when you consider that the 50% of respondents admitted that they don’t recycle due to lack of facilities available at their accommodation.
+The results of this survey give recyclable food for thought and spotlight the effects that not recycling properly can have on our surroundings.

 Most common contamination mistakes